box/developer.box.com/content/pages/platform/support.md

 ## Box Developer Blog

-For more updates, tutorials, and annoucements check out our Box Developer Blog[blog].
+For more updates, tutorials, and announcements check out our Box Developer Blog[blog].

 <Next>
   Next step